 In the disco era, flaunting this look was more than just a fashion statement.
 It was an unashamed, bold declaration of style that didn’t just catch the eye but demanded undivided attention and admiration.
 After all, if you’re not going to command the dance floor, why bother showing up?

-23. Dress to impress with polyester
+Dress to Impress with Polyester

 Men’s disco fashion was about making sure every swivel, step, and shimmy was seen and appreciated with tight, ornately patterned shirts that clung to every curve and contour.